kszcode/FuzzySearchFilesInCurrentFolder/README.md

 ## Thank you!

-I must thank to [Michael Herrmann](https://fman.io/contact) who was extremely responsive and very helpful and enabled me to solve this issue, considering that I'm very much a begginer in python.
+I must thank to [Michael Herrmann](https://fman.io/contact) who was extremely responsive and very helpful and enabled me to solve this issue, considering that I'm very much a beginner in python.

 ## Activism

-- You my thanks if you take a minute to look into this http://www.stoporganharvesting.org/
+- You have my thanks if you take a minute to look into this http://www.stoporganharvesting.org/
 - Please sign this petition http://www.dafoh.org/petition-to-the-united-nations/